crystal-koii/koii-vps/README.md

 # koii-vps

+# Hardware requirements
+Minimal Setup: A system with a 1+ GHz processor, 2 GB of RAM, and 10 GB of SSD storage meets the minimum requirements.
+Ensure a stable internet connection and use a 64-bit Linux distribution like Ubuntu 24.04 LTS for running the Koii Node.

+Recommended Setup: For running multiple tasks, it's recommended to use a system with a 2+ GHz multi-core processor, 8 GB of RAM, and 30 GB of SSD storage.
+Ensure a stable internet connection with at least 10 Mbps upload/download speeds, and use a 64-bit Linux distribution like Ubuntu 24.04 LTS for optimal performance.

 # To run Koii Node on a VPS overview

 0. Have a VPS that has enough memory + cpu